Ready for

 Map of the Parco dell'Appia Antica (Park of the Appian Way) in Rome

-Walking and golf cart tours tend to stay on the Appian Way, with visits to the Villa and Circus of Maxentius, the Mausoleum of Romulus, the Mausoleum of Caecilia Metella, and Capo di Bove Baths.
+My walking tours tend to stay on the Appian Way, with visits to the Villa and Circus of Maxentius, the Mausoleum of Romulus, the Mausoleum of Caecilia Metella, and Capo di Bove Baths.
 We will also stop at several monuments further down the Appian Way, in the heart of the Roman countryside.

 Below is a sneak peek from back in 2020.